sunrise-choir/spec/spec.md

 - An array `[v_0, ..., v_n]` is encoded as TODO
 - An object `{ "s_0": v_0, ..., "s_n": v_n}` is encoded as TODO

+The string handling is equivalent to [ECMAScript 2015 QuoteJSONString](https://www.ecma-international.org/ecma-262/6.0/#sec-quotejsonstring), but defined over utf-8 strings instead of utf-16 ones.

 #### Hash Computation